PaulOfili/personal-site/content/posts/developer-console/index.md

 date = "2020-08-04"
 +++

 During my Industrial Training last year, I worked with Interswitch as a Software Engineering where I got to work on a lot of cool projects.
 One of which was Developer Console.
-In this article, I will take you through the new user interface, technologies used, architectural design and why we decided to use those particular technologies.
+In this article, I will take you through the new user interface, technologies used, architectural design and why we decided to use these technologies.

 <!--more-->